 Recreational facilities are an asset to any residential community.
 Public spaces such as parks, playgrounds or other community areas are important to the health of a community.
 It is important to acquire land for these sites before the area is completely developed.
-Parks available for residents of the Town are: James Island County Park,

-Dock Street Park, Sunrise Melton Peter Demetre Park, Stephen Washington Park, and Pinckney Park).
-Many Some of these parks are located in the corporate limits of the City of Charleston on James Island.
-Dock Street Park & Pinckney Park is are owned and maintained by the Town of James Island.
-Dock Street Park is located at the end of Patterson Avenue and boasts mature live oak trees, a picnic area, a small play area, and a fishina dock overlookina Charleston Harbor.
-Phase one of Pincknev was completed in the spring of 2019 and included a pervious parking area, walking trails, playground equipment and signage.
-Currently, Pickney Park is in the process of completing Phase II of its development, which includes a screened-in picnic shelter with attached restroom facility, and an additional trail leading to the water.
-The Town bid this project out in the summer of 2019, with construction completed in Spring of 2020.
+Parks available for residents of the Town are James Island County Park, Dock Street Park, Melton Peter Demetre Park, Stephen Washington Park, and Pinckney Park).
+Some of these parks are in the corporate limits of the City of Charleston on James Island.
+Dock Street Park & Pinckney Park are owned and maintained by the Town of James Island.
+Dock Street Park is located at the end of Patterson Avenue and boasts mature live oak trees, a picnic area, a small play area, and a fishing dock overlooking Charleston Harbor.
+Pinckney Park was purchased with Charleston County Greenbelt funds in 2015 and is a total of 7.37 acres of beautiful land with majestic trees situated on a tributary of Parrot Creek at the end of Fort Johnson Road.
+Named after Simeon Pinckney who was born a slave and served in the U.S. Colored Infantry during the Civil War, the Town purchased 7 acres of the Pinckney homestead after a series of public workshops and input, for use as a public park.
+Phase I of Pinckney was completed in the spring of 2019 and included a pervious parking area, walking trails, playground equipment and signage.
+The Town completed Phase II of the park in the summer of 2020, which includes a screened-in picnic shelter with attached restroom facilities and water fountains, and an additional trail leading to the water.
+Brantley Park (scheduled to open sometime after the fall of 2020), was another Charleston\County Greenbelt Funds purchase, with coordination from the City of Charleston.
+Brantley Park will be located on a .46-acre parcel at the corner of Folly Road and Brantley Drive.
+The site includes majestic grand oak trees, a dock at the end of a small creek and beautiful marsh views towards Ellis Creek.
+There are also future plans to add a watercraft launching area to Brantley Park in the future.
 The James Island Recreation Complex includes a pool, gymnasium and ball fields located on James Island within the corporate boundaries of the City of Charleston.
 The complex is owned and operated by the City of Charleston, however Town residents may participate.
 The Town has adopted a James Island Youth Sports Program which is an intergovernmental agreement with the City of Charleston which allows Town residents to participate at the reduced City rate and the Town reimburses the City for this expense.
-Other public recreational facilities on James Island include the Maybank Tennis Center on Houghton Drive, Plymouth Park on Plymouth Avenue (includes public boat ramp), and the Charleston Municipal Golf Course on Maybank Highway, Furthermore, in late summer 2015, the Town purchased approximately 7 acres of land at 461 Fort Johnson Road with Charleston County Greenbelt Funds designated to the Town of James Island and will soon be making plans for a new Town Park (Pinckney Park) at this location.
-Town of James Island and the City of Charleston have also been working together on a plan for a new park on Folly Road.
-"Brantley Park" will be on a .46-acre parcel at the corner of Folly and Brantley Drive.
-Located at 1708 Brantley Drive, the site includes majestic grand oak trees, a dock at the end of a small creek and beautiful marsh views towards Ellis Creek.
-The Town and City propose to share have shared the cost of purchasing the site equally, each using a portion of their Greenbelt allocations, with improvements scheduled to begin in 2020.
-The Town anticipates adding kayak launches at Brantley Park and Dock Street Park in 2021.
+Other public recreational facilities on James Island include the Maybank Tennis Center on Houghton Drive, Plymouth Park on Plymouth Avenue (includes public boat ramp), and the Charleston Municipal Golf Course on Maybank Highway.
+The Municipal Golf Course completed a \$3 million restoration in 2020, which included restoring features to their original beauty, incorporating the lovely environmental surroundings and alleviating drainage and flooding issues for the neighbors and the course itself.
+The course had an Opening Day on December 9, 2020.